-Organisations and small to medium businesses, including sole traders and the self-employed, may be eligible for a one-off loan with a term of 5 years if they have been adversely affected by COVID-19.
+Small to medium businesses and organisations, including sole traders and the self-employed, not-for-profit organisations, partnerships, joint ventures and trusts, may be eligible for a loan with a term of 5 years if they meet the eligibility criteria.

 If you have an SBCS loan, we'll notify you or your tax agent in myIR or by letter ahead of key events, such as:

 - interest accruing if the loan is not repaid in full within 2 years

 - the start date for regular loan instalment payments.

 Businesses or organisations that have fully repaid their loan before the end of 2023, can re-borrow one further time.
 This is provided they meet the other eligibility criteria at the time they apply to re-borrow.

 The eligibility for those applying for the SBCS loan has been expanded to include the following.

 - You've been in operation for at least 6 months before applying.

 - You've experienced at least a 30 percent decline in revenue, due to COVID-19, over any 14-day period in the previous 6 months, compared with the same 14-day period a year ago.